Ahhotep II

+The royal titles and inscribed objects found in the Dra' Abu el-Naga tomb in 1859

+The Golden Flies military award necklace of Queen Ahhotep.

+The Dra' Abu el-Naga coffin of Ahhotep II was:

+"...inscribed for a queen named Ahhotep, bearing the titles ‘great royal wife’ (Hm.t nswtwr.t) and ‘she who joins the white crown’ (Xnm.tnfr HD).
+The titles 'king's mother' and 'king's wife' are absent, although the title 'she who joins the white crown' might have the same function as 'king's wife'.
+The epithet of the queen is nh ti dt (may she live forever), instead of the usual m3-xrw (attested in the inscriptions on other royal coffins of the same period), raises the question whether the coffin was prepared before the queen’s death.
+None of the objects found inside the coffin bore the queen's name.

+The Dra' Abu el-Naga coffin of Ahhotep II contained:

+"14 inscribed objects, five [of which] bear the name and praenomen of King Kamose (including one that is doubtful and another that bears only the praenomen, Wadjkheperre).
+Seven of the objects are attributed to Ahmose Nebpehtyre (ie. Ahmose I), and two bear only the royal name Ahmose (in one instance, this must be Ahmose Nebpehtyre because it is inscribed on bracelet [JE 4686] paired with a similar one [JE 4687] inscribed only with the Nebpehtyre).
+The armlet JE 4680 bears only the name Ahmose, but its attribution to Ahmose Nebpehtyre can be questioned due to the presence of another king called Ahmose (Senakhtenre) and the lack of the praenomen on the object."

 Different Ahhoteps

-The naming / numbering by Egyptologists of the queens named Ahhotep has changed during the years.
+The naming or numbering by Egyptologists of the queens named Ahhotep has changed during the years.

 During the late nineteenth century, Egyptologists thought that Ahhotep I was the wife of Seqenenre Tao.
 The coffins of Deir el-Bahari and Dra' Abu el-Naga were both thought by some experts to be hers.
 Also, Ahhotep II was thought to be the wife of Amenhotep I as the coffin from the Deir el-Bahari cache was considered to belong to a queen called Ahhotep II.

 During the 1970s, it was noted that the Deir el-Bahari coffin bears the title King's Mother yet Amenhotep I had no son.
 Therefore, the title must refer to the mother of Ahmose I. In 1982, Robins suggested that Ahhotep I was the occupant of the gilded coffin from Dra' Abu el-Naga.
 Ahhotep II is the queen mentioned on the Deir el-Bahari coffin and Ahhotep III is the Queen mentioned on the statue of a prince Ahmose.

 Following Dodson and Hilton (2004), it is now considered that Ahhotep I was the wife of Seqenenre Tao and the mother of Ahmose I. Ahhotep II is regarded as the queen identified from the gilded coffin found at Dra' Abu el-Naga and, therefore, possibly a wife of Kamose.
 It is no longer accepted that there was a queen called Ahhotep III.

-This interpretation by Dodson and Hilton has been used in this article.